MichaelHoste/sokoban/README.md

 TO DO
 -----

- 1a.
-Updater banner lorsqu'on change de niveau ou qu'un niveau est réussi (update ordre ?).
- 1b.
-Faire passer les éléments de la bannière au dessus du fork me on github.
- 1c.
-Faire persister le theme dans les cookies : faire plus tard : pas sur de garder un seul theme
+ 1. Create dashboard :
+   * total users / total resolved levels / total boxes on goals
+   * Top 10 friends
+   * Top 10 all
+   * Last levels from friends
+   * Last levels from all
+   * Invite more friends
+   * Challenges (packs ?)
+ 2.  paginate level scores
+ 3a. make the banner images on top of the "fork me on github".
+ 3b. save the theme choice in the cookies : not sure to keep many themes.
+Don't worry about that
- 2. Implement challenges : invite 5 friend by challenge.
+ 4. Implement challenges : invite 5 friend by challenge.
- 3. Create dashboard.
- 4. Implement advanced deadlock detection in coffeescript if fast enough (prototype algorithm of dead zone).
+ 5. Implement advanced deadlock detection in coffeescript if fast enough (prototype algorithm of dead zone).
- 5. Envoyer des mails aux utilisateurs sur les dernières activités de leurs amis.
+ 6. Send mails to users to tell about the last activities of their friends.